[40%, sampled in Germany]

-I got this because I wanted to celebrate the fact that I had finally turned in the manuscripts for my books.
-After so many months of toiling and of self-doubt, it felt like the time had finally come to celebrate a bit, to live the good life and be happy.
+I decided to buy this one because I wanted to celebrate the fact that I had finally turned in the manuscripts for my books.
+After so many months of toiling and of self-doubt, it felt like the time had come to celebrate a bit, to live the good life and be happy.

-Here’s one hint: if you want to try some of this stuff, make sure to have a bunch of friends around, because you have to finish it in one session.
+Here’s what I learned about Camitz Sparkling vodka: it’s fun to drink, but if you want to give it a try, you better make sure to have a bunch of friends around, because you will have to finish it in one session.

 Otherwise the sparkling effect will be gone and the vodka will just end up tasting stale.